-New data from Moderna's COVID-19 vaccine showed that it was 100% effective at preventing severe disease from the coronavirus.
+Data from Moderna's COVID-19 vaccine showed that it was 100% effective at preventing severe disease from the coronavirus.
 No severe cases occurred in the vaccinated group while 30 severe cases occurred in the placebo group.
-Moderna applied to the FDA for Emergency Use Authorization (EUA) on November 30 and is expected to go through final FDA review on December 17.
+Moderna applied to the FDA for Emergency Use Authorization (EUA) on November 30 and is expected to go through final FDA review on December 17, with shipments to health care facilities and pharmacies planned for the week of December 21.

-Last week AstraZeneca and the University of Oxford announced that their inexpensive (\$3-4), easy-to-produce adenovirus-vector vaccine (AZD1222) appears effective in early analysis of data from late-stage clinical trials.
+At the end of November AstraZeneca and the University of Oxford announced that their inexpensive (\$3-4), easy-to-produce adenovirus-vector vaccine (AZD1222) appears effective in early analysis of data from late-stage clinical trials.
 Their press release reports: "One dosing regimen (n=2,741) showed vaccine efficacy of 90% when AZD1222 was given as a half dose, followed by a full dose at least one month apart, and another dosing regimen (n=8,895) showed 62% efficacy when given as two full doses at least one month apart.
 The combined analysis from both dosing regimens (n=11,636) resulted in an average efficacy of 70%.
 All results were statistically significant (p<=0.0001)."
 There has been confusion over a previous manufacturing mistake with the half-dose regimen, but in the end the vaccine has demonstrated that it works.